These Small Towns Have the Most Holiday Cheer in America

 Named for the big guy himself, it’s no surprise that Christmas is front and center in this town all year long.
-Located a little over an hour west of Louisville, Kentucky, this destination for all things holiday is home to a trio of stores loaded with ornaments, toys & candy, and the Santa Claus Museum & Village where you can snap a pic with a 22-foot Santa statue.
-For three weekends in December, the annual Santa Claus Christmas Celebration brings the cheer to new heights with events that include the Santa Claus Christmas Parade, a Festival of Lights with nine miles of light displays, and actual chestnuts roasting over an actual open fire.
+Located a little over an hour west of Louisville, Kentucky, this destination for all things holiday is home to Santa’s Lodge; a Christmas store loaded with ornaments, toys, and candy, and the Santa Claus Museum & Village, where you can snap a pic with a 22-foot Santa statue.
+For three weekends in December, the annual Santa Claus Christmas Celebration brings the cheer to new heights with events that include a Christmas parade, a 1.2-mile Land of Lights display, actual chestnuts roasting over an actual open fire, and more.

 Even as Upstate New York’s famous fall foliage fades away, you’ll feel just as cozy surrounded by what follows: a number of small towns-turned-Christmas villages.
 The best celebration of the bunch takes place in Lake Placid.
 Along with enjoying the town’s regular offerings—think ice skating, toboggan rides, and dog sledding, all with mountain views—hit the Holiday Village Stroll.
 The annual event features a scavenger hunt, a Jingle Bell Run, an ugly sweater party, holiday performances, and special guests like Old Saint Nick and the Grinch.

 Fredericksburg may not have Germany’s winter weather, but what it lacks in snow, it makes up for in holiday cheer.
 Every December, the town celebrates its German heritage with Weihnachtszeit (or Yuletide) with everything you’d expect to find in a great Christmas village.
 Along with a decked-out Main Street and a Nights of Lights series, you can expect ice skating, a 30-foot-tall Christmas tree, carolers, a parade, and more.